+

 • Content creation

-• Developing website promotion plan
+• Developing a website promotion plan

 I hope this will help you build a coaching website to grow your business.
 Schedule a call if you need help creating a website using the StoryBrand framework.